pranav656/SystemDesignNotes/HighLevel/CleanArchitecture.md

 Testing shows the presence, not absense of bugs.
 That being said, you could use tests to prove a (decomposed) program incorrect.
 Software architecture strives to define modules/components that are easily falsifiable.

 ## Object Oriented Programming
+One advantages of OO is encapsulation but encapsulation could be achieved with C already.
+Inheritance too could be achieved in C with a bit of trickery but multiple inheritance could turn out to be more complex.
+Polymorphism enables dependency inversion and any source code dependency anywhere in the code base could be inverted.
+This enables absolute control of all source code dependencies int the system.
+Each component in the system could be deployed independently.
+This enables plugin architecture decoupling low level modules and high level modules.

+## Functional programming